IT, HEAT, HIT

 HERE

-In this short passage, then, the text refers to narrative elements such as feelings (anger) and characters (him).
-At the same time, it refers to the images on screen (which were burning) and to the structure of the film itself (which had to take a turn).
-The next image we see is a rapid-fire sequence of a car turning, accompanied by the sound of a whistle or siren.
+In this short passage, then, the text refers to the narrative elements such as feelings (anger) and characters (him).
+A the same time it referes to the images on the screen (which were burning) and to the structure of the film itself (which had to take a turn).
+The next image we see is a rapidfire sequence of a car turning, accompanied by the sound of a whistle or a siren.
 There are multiple organizing principles at play, multiple ways in which image, language and sound may be interconnected.
-With its driving pace, disparate imagery and shifting structure, It, Heat, Hit will keep you in a state of cognitive overload.
-Be prepared for long-dormant neural pathways to re-open as you trace the threads (narrative and otherwise) that weave through Prouvost’s video.
-It may tickle.